srpiroliro/tennis-stats/README.md

 ## To Do:
-- Do we calculate the probability of winning set by set, thus getting the match result, or directly the match result?
+- Do we calculate the probability of winning set by set, thus getting the match result, or directly the match outcome?
+- What is a statistial hypothesis?
+- How to test hypothesis?
+- Create a hypothesis on our project
+- Test it

 ## Useful links:
 https://www.ultimatetennisstatistics.com

 https://github.com/JeffSackmann/tennis_atp

 - - -